 In his letter to Stern, Nader also cited the basketball writer for USA Today, David Dupree, who wrote:

 “I’ve been covering the NBA for 30 years, and it’s the poorest officiating in an important game I’ve ever seen.”

 Grant Napear, the Kings’ radio and TV play-by-play man the last two decades, still labels Game 6:

 “Arguably the worst officiated playoff game in NBA history.”

 When LA Times columnist Bill Plaschke asked Commissioner David Stern about Game 6, 2002, in person, during the NBA Finals that year, Plaschke states that Stern turned defensive:

-“[Stern] looked at me,” Plaschke said, “pointed his finger, and said, ‘If you’re going to write that there is a conspiracy theory, then you better understand that you’re accusing us of committing a felony.
-If you put that in the paper, you better have your facts straight,” Plaschke said.
+“[Stern] looked at me,” Plaschke wrote, “pointed his finger, and said, ‘If you’re going to write that there is a conspiracy theory, then you better understand that you’re accusing us of committing a felony.
+If you put that in the paper, you better have your facts straight,” Plaschke wrote, quoting Stern.
 Plaschke alluded to the fact that he [Plaschke] didn’t have any facts, and as a result he did back off, but that he had just wanted to ask Stern about aspects of Game 6, 2002, that Plaschke had witnessed.

 Bill Simmons, of ESPN, called the game: